Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 They must balance their defensive duties with supporting the attack.

-Speed, stamina, and the ability to deliver crosses are essential traits.
+Speed, stamina, and the ability to deliver crosses are essential traits for wingers and full-backs alike.

 Modern full backs like Trent Alexander-Arnold and Jordi Alba embody this role perfectly.